SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ## Bulk-Issued Private ACDCs

-The purpose of bulk issuance is to more efficiently enable the Issuee to use unique ACDC SAIDs to isolate and thereby minimize correlation across different usage contexts of essentially the same ACDC while allowing public commitments to the ACDC SAIDs.
+The purpose of bulk issuance is to enable the Issuee to use unique ACDC more efficiently SAIDs to isolate and minimize correlation across different usage contexts of essentially the same ACDC while allowing public commitments to the ACDC SAIDs.
 A private ACDC may be issued in bulk as a set.
 In its basic form, the only difference between each ACDC is the top-level SAID, *d*, and UUID, *u* field values.
-To elaborate bulk issuance enables the use of un-correlatable copies while minimizing the associated data transfer and storage requirements.
+To elaborate, bulk issuance enables the use of un-correlatable copies while minimizing the associated data transfer and storage requirements.
 Essentially each copy (member) of a bulk issued ACDC set shares a template that both the Issuer and Issuee use to generate a given ACDC in that set without requiring that the Issuer and Issuee exchange and store a unique copy of each member of the set independently.
 This minimizes the data transfer and storage requirements for both the Issuer and the Issuee.

 An ACDC provenance chain is connected via references to the SAIDs given by the top-level SAID, `d`, fields of the ACDCs in that chain.
 A given ACDC thereby makes commitments to other ACDCs.
 Expressed another way, an ACDC may be a node in a directed graph of ACDCs.
 Each directed edge in that graph emanating from one ACDC includes a reference to the SAID of some other connected ACDC.
 These edges provide points of correlation to an ACDC via their SAID reference.
-Private bulk issued ACDCs enable the Issuee to better control the correlatability of presentations using different presentation strategies.
+Private bulk issued ACDCs enable the Issuee to control better the correlatability of presentations using different presentation strategies.

 For example, the Issuee could use one copy of a bulk-issued private ACDC per presentation even to the same verifier.
 This strategy would consume the most copies.
 It is essentially a one-time-use ACDC strategy.
 Alternatively, the Issuee could use the same copy for all presentations to the same verifier and thereby only permit the verifier to correlate between presentations it received directly but not between other verifiers.
 This limits the consumption to one copy per verifier.
-In yet another alternative, the Issuee could use one copy for all presentations in a given context with a group of verifiers thereby only permitting correlation among that group.
+In yet another alternative, the Issuee could use one copy for all presentations in a given context with a group of verifiers, thereby only permitting correlation among that group.

 In this context, we are talking about permissioned correlation.
-Any verifier that has received a full presentation of a private ACDC has access to all the fields disclosed by the presentation but the terms of the chain-link confidentiality agreement may forbid sharing those field values outside a given context.
+Any verifier that has received a complete presentation of a private ACDC has access to all the fields disclosed by the presentation but the terms of the chain-link confidentiality agreement may forbid sharing those field values outside a given context.
 Thus an Issuee may use a combination of bulk issued ACDCs with chain-link confidentiality to control permissioned correlation of the contents of an ACDC while allowing the SAID of the ACDC to be more public.
 The SAID of a private ACDC does not expose the ACDC contents to an un-permissioned third party.
 Unique SAIDs belonging to bulk issued ACDCs prevent third parties from making a provable correlation between ACDCs via their SAIDs in spite of those SAIDs being public.
 This does not stop malicious verifiers (as second parties) from colluding and correlating against the disclosed fields but it does limit provable correlation to the information disclosed to a given group of malicious colluding verifiers.
 To restate unique SAIDs per copy of a set of private bulk issued ACDC prevent un-permissioned third parties from making provable correlations in spite of those SAIDs being public unless they collude with malicious verifiers (second parties).

 In some applications, chain-link-confidentiality is insufficient to deter un-permissioned correlation.
 Some verifiers may be malicious with sufficient malicious incentives to overcome whatever counter incentives the terms of the contractual chain-link confidentiality may impose.
 In these cases, more aggressive technological anti-correlation mechanisms such as bulk issued ACDCs may be useful.
 To elaborate, in spite of the fact that chain-link confidentiality terms of use may forbid such malicious correlation, making such correlation more difficult technically may provide better protection than chain-link confidentiality alone [[41]].